Amsterdam/zaken-backend/README.md

 "housing_corporation": {
     "versions": {
         "5.0.0": {},
-        "6.1.0": {},
+        "6.0.0": {},  (NEW VERSION)
     },
 }
 ```

-Run `docker compose build` to see your changes locally.
+- Run `docker compose build` to see your changes locally.
 Check the admin panel to see which `case workflow` version is used.

 ## Important learnings